Source code for ae.core

 _APP_THREADS = weakref.WeakValueDictionary() # type: weakref.WeakValueDictionary[int, threading.Thread] """ weak dict to keep the references of all application threads. added to prevent the joining of unit testing threads in the test teardown (resetting app environment). """

-[docs]def _register_app_thread(): """ add new app thread to _APP_THREADS if not already added. """ global _APP_THREADS tid = threading.get_ident() if tid not in _APP_THREADS: _APP_THREADS[tid] = threading.current_thread()
+[docs] def _register_app_thread(): """ add a new app thread to _APP_THREADS if not already added. """ tid = threading.get_ident() if tid not in _APP_THREADS: _APP_THREADS[tid] = threading.current_thread()

 po = print_out #: alias of method :meth:`.print_out`